August 07, 2020

 Music & Arts strives to make the rental process as easy and flexible for everyone involved, at every stage.
 To start, parents can rent using their smartphone and have the instrument shipped for free to their home, local Music & Arts store or, through an Ed Rep, directly to school.

 That convenience also extends to the books and supplies the director has pre-selected.
-From slide oil to rosin to a tuner/metronome, “we’ll deliver everything they need to the school for them, so it’s there the first day,” says Chiappone.
+Everything from slide oil and rosin to a tuner/metronome can be delivered to the school so they’re ready on day one.

 Rental and recruitment events for band and orchestra can also be tailored to fit the director’s schedule and preferences, and range from large in-person presentations to Zoom chats.
 Whatever a director needs in the way of support, Music & Arts can provide.